d5732/portfolio-astro/README.md

 Any static assets, like images, can be placed in the `public/assets` directory.

-Your personal data would be go on `src/data` directory.
+External strings are in `src/data` directory.

 ## 🧞 Commands